SkywalkerZ/homeService/README.md

 ![image](https://github.com/SkywalkerZ/homeService/assets/6307592/53f8a0b2-5928-4419-a3f3-3e336ef00662)

-Lets also modify the stored procedure to include the new column:
+Lets also modify the stored procedure to include the new column as well as only consider orders with status 'completed':

 ```
 CREATE OR REPLACE PROCEDURE calculate_customer_loyalty()